ishine/Prompt-Singer/README.md

 ```
 ---

-This re-implementation version differs slightly in details with the ones in the paper.
+This re-implementated version differs slightly in details with the ones in the paper.
 We use a 16kHz SoundStream to extract acoustic units of the training data of the transformer (downsampled to 16kHz).
 The vocoder is still trained to generate 24kHz audio.

 The correctness of this open-source version has not been fully verified.
 Feel free to create an issue if you find any problems.